datagoboom/porticus/README.md

 # Porticus

 Serial <-> WebSocket Bridge.
 Connects serial devices to WebSocket clients.

-Each byte is handled as an event without respect to content.
+Some notes:
+- TX is delivered as a single message, RX returns one byte per websocket event
+- Process PID is stored in ~/.config/porticus/porticus.pid on *nix systems

 ## Install